golisandeep3/CentOS7K8s/README.md

 Note: You need to install kvm before building the qcow2 image using packer.Also check if your machine supports virtualization.

+This repo has scripts which installs kubernetes and all prerequisites for it.

 Steps to run

 1. Download and Install packer tool